AhmadHatziq/course-manager/README.md

 5. Deleting courses

 # 1. Registering for an account
-To register for an account, click the top right of the page, where is says `Log In` During registration, the `JavaScript` code will check for the complexity of the user password.
+To register for an account, click the top right of the page, where is says `Log In`.

+During registration, the `JavaScript` code will check for the complexity of the user password.
 If the password does not meet the requirements, there will be an error prompt.

 ![Password does not meet complexity warning](https://raw.githubusercontent.com/AhmadHatziq/cs50x-final-project/master/screenshots/invalid_password.PNG)